 But how many of you know the story behind AirBnB’s origins?
 It’s not just about earning cash on the side: AirBnB’s origin is about creating connection.
 AirBnB was designed to overcome “stranger-danger” and create genuine connections in a world-wide community.
 It’s easy to feel alone behind a cell phone, so it’s even more incredible that there’s an app that relieves that isolation and promotes global people-to-people connection.
 Sure, you can put some extra money in your pocket, but AirBnB’s real value comes from turning stranger’s houses into communal homes.
 They have the People part of People & Planet down pat.

-My mom keeps a drawer of old electronics in her office closet and she still hasn’t gotten rid of them.
-She needs Decluttr.
+How many of us keep a drawer of old electronics that we never use?
+The truth is that it is difficult and expensive to recycle electronics.
+Not anymore.
 Decluttr buys your old electronics like cell phones, plus DVDs, CDs, games and books, then refurbishes them for resale on their online website.
-When you make a sale and ship your products to their warehouse, you receive your payment the very next day.
+When you make a sale and ship your products to their warehouse (for free), you receive your payment the very next day.

 This isn’t just a great way to make some extra cash.
-It’s a great way to recycle old electronics, too.
-My mom may not have much luck selling her old iPhone 3 on eBay (seriously, remember those?), but Declutter would love to use those spare parts to refurbish a newer product that could be meaningful to someone else.
+It’s a great way to recycle and upcycle old electronics, DVDs, and CDs.
+You might not have much luck selling your old iPhone 3 on eBay (seriously, remember those?), but Declutter would love to use those spare parts to refurbish a newer product that could be meaningful to someone else.